AdsJumbo/AdsJumbo.com/README.md

 # Getting Started
 Step 1: Adding NuGet package
 Import the AdsJumbo SDK as a reference as dependency of your Windows Visual Studio project.
-Click on ‘Manage NuGet Packages’, search name package ‘AdsJumbo’ in your nuget Package Manager console, just click on button ‘Install‘
+Click on ‘Manage NuGet Packages’, search name package ‘AdsJumbo’ in your nuget Package Manager console, just click on button ‘Install‘ (Dont forget to install all depencies Newtonsoft.Json>= 9.0.1)

+Step 2: Add XAML code
+Add in your xaml file (eg. MainPage.xaml) following code:
+a) In the Header section:
+<pre><code>xmlns:adsjumbo="using:AdsJumbo"</code></pre>

+b) In the Grid or anywhere on the XAML page:
+<pre><code><adsjumbo:BannerAd
+                   ApplicationId='756qsb64mvvs'
+                   WidthAd='160'
+                   HeightAd='600' /></code></pre>

 # Support:
 If you have any technical questions or comments, please email us at: